-If you are an international student in the USA and are nearing the end of your course, you may find yourself asking the question – what next?
-The country has an excellent higher education system and is a good country to live in, but its strict immigration laws can be difficult to understand.
-We are here to help you.
-In this article, we explore the post-study visa options in the USA and the application process.
+If you are an international student in the USA and near to graduation, you may be wondering what can come next.
+The country has an excellent higher education system and is a great place to live, but its immigration laws can be hard to understand.

 What is Optional Practical Training?

-We look at the post-completion OPT as an option for staying in the USA after you graduate.
+In this article, we will focus on post-completion OPT as a way of staying in the USA after you graduate.

 Who can apply?

-You can apply for an initial post-completion OPT if you have recently graduated from your studies and you:
+You can apply for initial post-completion OPT if you:

 - hold an F-1 student visa

-- have been nominated by your education provider’s Designated School Official (DSO).
+When you apply, you must also be nominated by your education provider’s Designated School Official (DSO).
+This will confirm your eligibility for OPT.

-If your degree was in an eligible science, technology, engineering or maths (known as ‘STEM’) field, you can apply for an extension to your OPT, if you meet the above requirements and:
+If your degree was in an eligible science, technology, engineering or maths (STEM) field, you may be able to apply for an extension to your OPT.
+This is providing that:

-- your degree is included on the STEM Designated Degree Programme List
+- your degree is included on the STEM Designated Degree Program List

 - your employer uses E-Verify.